-In 1908, the Austrian Empire celebrated the Diamond Jubilee or 60th Anniversary of the accession of Franz Josef to the imperial throne.
+During 1908, the Austrian Empire celebrated the Diamond Jubilee, or 60th Anniversary, of the accession of Emperor Franz Josef I to the throne.

-To mark this event, a new set of large format pictorial
+To celebrate this historic event, a new series of large-format pictorial

 The following links feature category-focused affiliated seller listings on various eBay sites worldwide.
 They may enable visitors to shop

 for and to buy specific items for the

 particular collecting subject they've just read about.

 The affiliated eBay seller auction lots provided by eBay, Inc. are not the responsibility of the management of this website.
 On high priced material, make sure the lots you are buying are properly authenticated.

 Remember that the lots on European eBay sites are priced in EUROS.
 Shipping charges may be more, and the lots may take longer to arrive.
 Also, make sure the foreign seller ships to your country, before bidding on or buying his lot.